 - Most important, 70% of leads advanced to the sales funnel versus 40% previously.
 That’s significant improvement, and it meant the volume of sales opportunities created for our client tripled!

 But we didn’t stop there.
-In 2017, we doubled down on this new B2B prospecting approach.
+In the next year, we doubled down on this new B2B prospecting approach.
 To increase conversions, we focused on what we could do to have more impact at the top of the funnel.
 Working with the same client, we took the following approach:

 - We built up our client’s audience from 27,000 to nearly 44,000 readers to put our client’s content in front of more leads within their target market.